skim7541/Real-Time-Bus-Stop/README.md

 ## Instructions

-Go to this web app [here](https://arizonasolid-lunarvictor.codio.io/student_code/index.html)
+Go to this web app [here](https://arizonasolid-lunarvictor.codio.io/student_code/index.html) and Click on the "Show Stops Between MIT and Harvar".
+You will start to see the bus pin move along the bustop.

 ## Website